maple-labs/maple-js/README.md

 })
 ```

-**_Parameters_**
+**Parameters**

 - `txBytes`: The serialized unsigned transaction data.
-- ``signature`: The signature obtained from signing the transaction hash.
+- `signature`: The signature obtained from signing the transaction hash.

 This function returns the serialized signed transaction data, ready for broadcasting to the Ethereum network.

-**Broadcasting Signed Transactions**
+### Broadcasting Signed Transactions

 This utilit allows you to broadcast a signed transaction to the Ethereum network.
 This step is the final stage in submitting transactions, where the transaction is sent to a node in the network for processing and inclusion in the blockchain.

-Usage

 ```
 import { utils } from '@maplelabs/maple-js'